-A reader named Paula sent me this recipe for Spicy Red Lentil and Chickpea Stew (Paula’s Moroccan Lentil Stew) and it’s a wonderful dish that I’ve made many times for guests.
-This recipe is meatless, gluten-free, and low-glycemic.
-Use Dried Beans for more recipes like this one.
+A reader named Paula sent me this recipe for Spicy Red Lentil and Chickpea Stew and it’s a wonderful dish when you want a meatless meal.

 I’m a huge fan of all kinds of beans and legumes but two of my favorites are lentils and chickpeas, so when I got this recipe for Spicy Red Lentil and Chickpea Stew by e-mail from a reader named Paula B., the minute I read the recipe, there was never any doubt I was going to make it.
 Not only did it sound like a perfect combination of flavors, but I’d just gotten a big bag of red lentils from Whole Foods, so it seemed like an omen when the recipe arrived.